ToshioCP/Gobject-tutorial/gfm/sec6.md

 The only member of the class is its parent class.

 Derivable object has its own area in the class.
-They are open to its descendants.
+The class is open to its descendants.

-`G_DECLARE_DERIVABLE_TYPE` is used to define derivable type.
+`G_DECLARE_DERIVABLE_TYPE` is used to declare derivable type.
 It is written in a header file like this:

 ~~~C